hamidahoderinwale/cursor-telemetry/README.md

 ## Overview

 The Cursor Telemetry Dashboard is an intelligent monitoring platform that captures and analyzes your complete development workflow in Cursor IDE.
-It automatically tracks file changes, mines AI prompts from Cursor's internal database, monitors system resources, and provides actionable insights through advanced analytics engines.
+It automatically tracks file changes, mines AI prompts from Cursor's internal database, and monitors system resources.
 All data is persisted in SQLite with a real-time web dashboard and comprehensive REST API.

 ### Key Features